ECON 7222 - Applied Economic Principles

 General Course Information

-> Course Code ECON 7222 Course Applied Economic Principles Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ECON 7200, ECON 7224.
-Introductory macroeconomics and microeconomics.
-Restrictions Available to GCertAppEc, GDipAppEc, MAppEc & MHlthEco&Pol students only Course Description This is an introductory course in economics, which introduces students to the principles, concepts, data and analytical frameworks that economists use to understand the world around us.
+Course Code ECON 7222 Course Applied Economic Principles Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week, more when offered in intensive mode.
+Available for Study Abroad and Exchange Y Incompatible ECON 7200, ECON 7224.
+Introductory Macroeconomics and Microeconomics Restrictions Available to GCertAppEc, GDipAppEc, MAppEc & MHlthEco&Pol students only.
+Not available to PGCW Business School Programs.
+Course Description This is an introductory course in economics, which introduces students to the principles, concepts, data and analytical frameworks that economists use to understand the world around us.
 Students develop an understanding of how the economy works and how individuals, firms and governments make decisions and interact with one another in markets and other environments.
 This course prepares Economics students for further study and focuses on their ability to communicate about real-world issues and public policy debates through the lens of economics.

-> The full timetable of all activities for this course can be accessed from Course Planner.
+The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

 On successful completion of this course, students will be able to:

 - Demonstrate a solid understanding of the core concepts and tools of economics.

 - Relate basic economic theory and principles to current economic issues and evaluate related public economic policies.

 - Apply economic principles and reasoning to solving business problems.